aesara-devs/aesara/doc/introduction.rst

   expressions and compute them with more stable algorithms.

 The closest Python package to Aesara is sympy_.
-Aesara focuses more on tensor expressions than Sympy, and has more machinery for compilation.
+Aesara focuses more on tensor expressions than Sympy, and it has more machinery for compilation.
 Sympy has more sophisticated algebra rules and can handle a wider variety of mathematical operations (such as series, limits, and integrals).

 If numpy_ is to be compared to MATLAB_ and sympy_ to Mathematica_,
-Aesara is a sort of hybrid of the two which tries to combine the best of both worlds.
+then Aesara is a sort of hybrid of the two that tries to combine the best of both worlds.

 .. _LISA:  https://mila.umontreal.ca/